116thinitiative/116th-website/README.md

 TBD

+##Deployment

+At the time of writing, this site is hosted using github pages (this could change).
+A thorough description of how pushing to main updates the site can be found here https://github.com/sitek94/vite-deploy-demo.

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules: